fillipeags/fillipeags/README.md

 ### Hello there, I'm Fillipe 👋👽

-## I'm a Frontend and Mobile Software Engineer
+## I'm a Software Enginner currently focused on Frontend and Mobile Development

 - 👯 I’m looking forward to connect with amazing people
 - 🧑🏻‍💻 I'm also in love with the UI/UX world and how we can make an impact in the world